dzirbel/Engine/README.md

 <br>

-The Engine is a collection of general-purpose utility classes and functions written in Java created by zirbinator [Dominic Zirbel, zirbinator@gmail.com].
+The Engine is a collection of general-purpose utility classes and functions written in Java created by Dominic Zirbel [dominiczirbel@gmail.com].
 This software is open-source and free to use under the GNU General Public License, Version 3 (http://www.gnu.org/licenses/gpl.html).

 ## About

 These classes are intended primarily as a convenience for graphics-intensive Java applications such as games or graphics-oriented programs.
 Currently only two dimensional applications are supported.
 The Engine's client programs are:

-* Game of Life [github.com/zirbinator/Game-of-Life]
+* Game of Life [github.com/dzirbel/Game-of-Life]

 ## Features